BatsResearch/taglets/README.md

 ## Solve a task (with limited labeled data) with TAGLETS

-For this demo, we will assume that our auxiliary dataset is CIFAR-100, and we want to solve CIFAR-10 with only 0.1% of its training data labeled.
+For this demo, we will solve CIFAR-10 with only 0.1% of the available training data.
+First, we download and setup the required auxiliary data.
+Then, we provide instructions on how to run the demo with the auxiliary data.
+Finally, we describe optional gpu/multi-gpu setup to run the experiments.

+### 1. Set up the auxiliary data
-First, download CIFAR-100 and the SCADS file with CIFAR-100 installed by running the below bash script at the outermost directory of TAGLETS
+For this task, we will use use CIFAR-100 as our auxilliary dataset.
+We will download CIFAR-100 and the SCADS file corresponding to CIFAR-100 by running the below bash script in the outermost directory of TAGLETS.

 ```
 mkdir aux_data